-First, we will overview what settings we have available in the W3TC.
+First, we will overview the W3 Total Cache settings we have available.
 For beginners, the settings might be confusing, so it is useful to know exactly what each option does.

 Assuming you have installed and enabled W3TC on your WordPress website, you will see a new option in the Admin sidebar i.e. “Performance” under the General Settings tab.
 You will see different types of caching that can be enabled or disabled.
 Each widget type of area holds general settings for the caching and the type of caching method to be used.

-We recommend using APC on both PHP 5.6 and PHP 7.
+The suggested Cache method is Alternative PHP Code on both PHP 5.6 and PHP 7.

 This will be particularly useful if you have a WordPress website that sends out a lot of database queries per page load.